 Of course, diets are changing in Mediterranean countries, and that’s not good news.
 Obesity and its related ailments are prevalent even in Olentium’s native Malta.
 But, thanks to initiatives like the Slow Food Movement, which started in Italy, and greater dietary education within schools, messages about preserving traditional healthy Mediterranean ingredients and ways of eating are getting through.

 To be honest, it’s somewhat tongue-in-cheek to say these are ‘secrets’ as much wisdom on the benefits of these ingredients for body and beauty date back thousands of years.
-Strange then that today we still don’t take this knowledge on board, and include certain of these ancient Mediterranean foods simply and easily into our own diets to boost our overall health, not just that our our skin.
+Strange then that today we still don’t take this knowledge on board when we can include certain of these ancient Mediterranean foods simply and easily into our own diets to boost our overall health, not just that our our skin.

 Defining the Mediterranean Skincare Diet